microsoft/AzureTRE/docs/architecture.md

         }
     ```

-1. The Resource Processor Azure Function is triggered by the arrival of a new message.
+1. The Resource Processor picks up the new message from the service bus queue.
-1. The Resource Processor processes the command by provisioning an [Azure Container Instance](https://docs.microsoft.com/en-us/azure/container-instances/) (ACI) instance executing the Porter bundle (the implementation of a Workspace Template).
+1. The Resource Processor processes the command by executing the Porter bundle (the implementation of a Workspace Template).

     ```bash
     # simplified for readability